Roundtable

 Reserve your seat

 Roundtable III brings together everything we've learned from our previous sessions and grounds it in something concrete: working systems, real results, and lessons learned from the field.
-Alongside our roundtable discussion, our experts will walk you through a set of live use cases, so the conversation starts from a place of reality, not theory.

 • AI Governance: How do we stay in control as our AI landscape scales?

-• Agentic AI at Enterprise Level: What does it take to build and govern an agentic platform that works across your organisation?
+• Agentic AI at enterprise level: What does it take to build and govern an agentic platform that works across your organisation?

-• The Roles of Tomorrow: What skills and capabilities do you need to thrive in an agentic world?
+• The roles of tomorrow: What skills and capabilities do you need to thrive in an agentic world?

-• Buy vs. Build: How do you make the right call with (Gen)AI investments?
+• Buy vs. build: How do you make the right call with (Gen)AI investments?

 What to expect